tarwn/lessthandot-hugo/blogs/content/posts/2015-12-19-how-i-hire-developers.md

     </p>

     <p>
-      The last part before the wrap-up is the Team Q&A. This is intended to be a time that the candidate can ask any quesitons they want form their potential future teammates without management presence hovering around to ensure the “Right Answers” are provided.
+      The last part before the wrap-up is the Team Q&A. This is intended to be a time that the candidate can ask any quesitons they want form their potential future teammates without management presence hovering around to ensure the "Right Answers" are provided.
 We've done a lot of these and I still don't know what answers people hear in there, it's a total black box to me.
 The group consists of developers that have been in the interview throughout the day, hopefully making it easier to ask them questions about how we really work day to day, work/life balance, overtime, doctors appointments, pushing to production in the middle of the day, onboarding, etc.
     </p>

     <h3>